AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

 Arithmetic Nuance: Division
 -----------------------------

-- The :rust:`/` operator behaves differents depending on the type
+- The :rust:`/` operator behaves differently depending on the type

   - **Integer Division - Truncation**